MEET THE TEAM!

 lexi woodworth shelter director

-jenni hanna member of the board of directors
+jenni hanna SEcretary of the board of directors

 I currently live in the City of Oconto with my two daughters, three cats and two dogs (all adopted from OAHS).
 I have been employed by the Leon H. & Clymene M. Bond Foundation since 1999 and currently serve as the executive director.
 I have always enjoyed working in the non-profit sector and believe strongly in giving back and helping others.
 I have served as deacon of my church, assistant girl scout troop leader, and served on various non-profit boards throughout the years.
 I am very excited to join the OAHS board and help promote its mission within our community.